Filming in our Communities

 If you have any questions regarding on-location motion picture production on your property or in your community, an alternate point of contact is the local film coordinator at your municipal hall.

 - While there are obvious benefits to having a production shot in our communities, merchants are often concerned about the effect the work might have on their businesses.
 The BC motion picture community supports compensation for those businesses that have been negatively impacted during a location shoot.
-If a business believes that a location shoot has resulted in lost business, and there is no separate deal with the producer, a Loss of Business form should be submitted to the film production company's Location Manager.
-Business Improvement Societies in commercial areas can be contacted by both parties and arrangements can be made with the society, or your municipality to act as broker to ensure that each party is fairly treated.
+If a business believes that a location shoot has resulted in lost business, and there is no separate deal with the producer, a loss of business claim should be submitted to the film production company's Location Manager.

 A claim should include proof of loss of net profits in comparison with past days of equal activity over the previous year.
 Other factors, such as weather and time of year, may have resulted in losses as well, and should be taken into account when assessing the production company’s impact.
 Download the Loss of Business form (pdf).